Asyay86/Project-0/README.md

 # Project-0
-Old cs1400 project
+For CS2400 Data Structures

 By: Zihan Guo